kaevans/aad-dotnet-multiple-apis/README.md

 # aad-dotnet-multiple-apis
 Example of using multiple APIs with ADAL to Azure-protected resources

-## Deployment
+## Pre-deployment
+Before deployment, use the Azure CLI to create a new app registration and a client secret.

-Create a JSON file with the following contents:
+Create a JSON file named `manifest.json` with the following contents:

 ````json
 [